-Use a security plugin or extension and run a website security scan on a regularly basis.
+Use a security plugin or extension and run a website security scan on a regular basis.

-I run all of my websites on WordPress and use a free security plugin which appears to tick all the boxes.
-It is regularly kept up to date so that it works with the latest version of WordPress and has been downloaded over 4.7 million times!
+I run all of my websites on WordPress and use a free security plugin that appears to tick all the boxes.
+It is regularly kept up to date so that it works with the latest version of WordPress and has over 3 million active installations!
 You can learn more about how it works by visiting the Wordfence Plugin overview available at wordpress.org

-a) Security Issues – Anything unusual will be reported here as well as in the site message section
+a) Security Issues (under Security & Manual Actions) – Anything unusual will be reported here.

-b) Content Keywords (under the Google Index Section) – Make a diary note to review these from time to time.
+b) Content Queries (under the performance section) – Make a diary note to review these from time to time.
 The list should only contain words that are relevant to your site.

-To sign up for Webmaster Tools (it’s free) visit: https://www.google.com/webmasters/tools
+To sign up for Google Search Console (it’s free) visit: https://search.google.com/search-console/about

 Recovering from a cyber attack can be a slow and frustrating process and could have a severe impact of your business both in terms of reputation and profits.
 Once implemented, the recommended measures in this article take a few minutes each month.
 Take action now to stop your business website from being the next victim of cybercrime!On average 30,000 websites are hacked every day – how secure is yours?
 Click To Tweet